chinmayshirsat/Blinkit-Dashboard/README.md

 The dashboard was built using the following tools and technologies:

-📊 Power BI Desktop – Main platform for interactive dashboard creation.
+•	📊 Power BI Desktop – Main platform for interactive dashboard creation.

-📂 Power Query – Data cleaning and transformation layer.
+•	📂 Power Query – Data cleaning and transformation layer.

-🧠 DAX (Data Analysis Expressions) – For calculated KPIs and dynamic measures.
+•	🧠 DAX (Data Analysis Expressions)– For calculated KPIs and dynamic measures.

-📝 Data Modeling – Relationships established between fact and dimension tables for cross-filtering.
+•	📝 Data Modeling – Relationships established between fact and dimension tables for cross-filtering.

-📁 File Formats – .pbix for development, .png for dashboard preview.
+•	📁 File Format– .pbix for development, .png for dashboard preview.

-## Data Source 📑
+## **Data Source** 📑

-Source: Blinkit’s historical sales and outlet performance dataset.
+**Source**: Blinkit’s historical sales and outlet performance dataset.

-Structure:
+**Structure**:

-Sales Data – Transaction-level details including item type, fat content, sales amount, and ratings.
+**Sales Data** – Transaction-level details including item type, fat content, sales amount, and ratings.

-Outlet Information – Location type (Tier 1–3), size, establishment year, and type (Grocery Store, Supermarket Type 1–3).
+**Outlet Information** – Location type (Tier 1–3), size, establishment year, and type (Grocery Store, Supermarket Type 1–3).

-Customer Ratings – Average customer feedback scores per item.
+**Customer Ratings** – Average customer feedback scores per item.

-Features / Highlights 🚀
+## ****Features / Highlights 🚀
-Business Problem ❓
+**Business Problem** ❓

 Blinkit needed a comprehensive view of its sales performance across outlets, products, and regions.
 Key questions included:

 Which product categories and fat content types drive the most sales?
 How do outlet size, type, and location influence sales performance?
 What is the relationship between customer ratings and sales?
 How has outlet establishment year impacted revenue trends over time?
 Goal of the Dashboard 🎯

 To deliver an interactive analytical tool that: